RaziAhmadDev/TaxGPT/README.md

    This will set the base URL for your API when the frontend makes requests to the backend.

 2. **Environment Variables for the Backend:**
-   - In the root directory, create a file named `.env`.
+   - Navigate to 'backend' directory, create a file named `.env`.
    - Add the following content to the `.env` file:
      ```
      PINECONE_API_KEY=<Your SK>
      OPENAI_API_KEY=<Your SK>
+     MONGO_URI=<Your Mongo Connection String>
      ```
    Replace `<Your SK>` with your actual API keys from Pinecone and OpenAI.
+If you don't have those, you can request the owner of this repo to provide the keys.

 ### Running the Application